Peter Dasent

+Music career

-Peter Dasent is a New Zealand born composer, pianist and songwriter who has lived and worked in Sydney, Australia since 1981.
-He played keyboards in the bands Spats, and The Crocodiles.
+In NZ, Dasent played keyboards in the bands Spats, and The Crocodiles.
 He leads the chamber-jazz group the Umbrellas, is writing a book on the music of Nino Rota and currently works in music composition for film and television, most notably in the children's television series Play School.

-Some of his more famous works were with Peter Jackson in three of his early films : Meet the Feebles (1989), Braindead (1992) and Heavenly Creatures (1994).
+Some of his more famous works were with film maker Peter Jackson in three of his early productions : Meet the Feebles (1989), Braindead (1992) and Heavenly Creatures (1994).

 He also composed the music of three other movies : Channelling Baby (2000), Cubbyhouse (2001), and Voodoo Lagoon (2006), plus some music for TV series and documentaries.

+Peter was part of a trans-Tasman recording band, the Bend, which releasedthe children's DVD/book The Underwatermelon Man and Other Unreasonable Rhymes in 1999.
+The Bend (Fane Flaws, Peter Dasent and Tony Backhouse) released an album of Sam Hunt's poems set to music, We Disappear in 2021.
+He collaborates with Tony Backhouse as Blessed Relief; the pair released their album Design For Living in 2017.